 Given the uniqueness of this NDRC competitive award, HCD is treating the HUD award date as the date of the award for Grantee.
 As noted in item 39 above, on July 18, 2016, HUD approved HCD's request to extend the federal expenditure deadline to September 30, 2022.
+Subsequently, in the Omnibus bill signed March 2022, Congress extended the expenditure deadline to September 30, 2025.
 It is important to note that only the remaining balance of the grant as of the end of the initial 24-month expenditure period will be extended.